CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 3.1.md

    ![](./media/m36-gt-lab-ex2-g12.png)

-1. We can also request Copilot to retrieve specific information about a file within the SharePoint site.
+1. You can also request Copilot to retrieve specific information about a file within the SharePoint site.
 Use the following prompt.

    ```
    Could you elaborate more on February Payroll?